simonmcallister0210/cognito-srp-helper/README.md

 **Returns**:

-_string_ - A hash string of the user's password.
+_string_ - A hash of the user's password.
 Used to create an SRP session

 ---

 ### `createSrpSession`

 Creates an SRP session using the user's credentials and a Cognito user pool ID.
-This session contains the public/private SRP key for the user, and a timestamp in the unique format required by Cognito.
-With this session we can wrap our SRP request with the session's public key (SRP_A)
+This session contains the public/private SRP key for the client, and a timestamp in the unique format required by Cognito.
+With this session we can add to our public key (SRP_A) to the initiateAuth request

 `username` - _string_ - The user's username